Transjakarta Corridor 1: Early operations

-The inauguration of Corridor 1 received a lot of enthusiasm from the people of Jakarta, as evidenced by situation of the Kota and Gelora Bung Karno (now Senayan Bank DKI) BRT stations and bus fleets which was overcrowded by Transjakarta passengers.
-Despite receiving high enthusiasm, the operation of Corridor 1 was criticized by transportation expert Darmaningtyas six days earlier.
+The inauguration of Corridor 1 sparked strong enthusiasm among Jakarta residents, as shown by overcrowding at Kota and Gelora Bung Karno stations and on bus fleets.
+Despite a positive reception, transportation expert Darmaningtyas criticised Corridor 1's operation six days earlier.

-That there is no integral concept regarding the Busway in Jakarta.
-So the concept of the Busway was raised, but not accompanied by an integral concept, including the provision of feeder services, including the (provision of facilities) for pedestrians, and special lanes for non-motorized vehicles (e.g. bicycles).
+There is no integral concept regarding the Busway in Jakarta.
+So the concept of the Busway was raised, but it was not accompanied by an integral concept that included feeder services, pedestrian facilities, and special lanes for non-motorised vehicles (e.g., bicycles).